Kaunas: Interwar Lithuania

 The city also was a particularly important centre for the Lithuanian Armed Forces.
 In January 1919, during the Lithuanian Wars of Independence, the War School of Kaunas was established and started to train soldiers who were soon sent to the front to strengthen the fighting Lithuanian Armed Forces.
 Part of the Lithuanian armoured vehicles military unit was moved to Žaliakalnis, armed with advanced and brand new tanks, including the famous Renault FT, Vickers-Armstrong Model 1933 and Model 1936.
 In May 1919, the Lithuanian Aircraft State Factory was founded in Freda to repair and to supply the army with military aircraft.
 It was considerably modernized by Antanas Gustaitis and started to build Lithuanian ANBO military aircraft.
 The exceptional discipline and regularity caused the Lithuanian Air Force to be an example for other military units.
 The ANBO 41 was far ahead of the most modern foreign reconnaissance aircraft of that time in structural features, and most importantly in speed and in rate of climb.

-In 1934–1935, the first mass trial of the Nazis in Europe was held in Kaunas in which the convicted were sentenced to imprisonments in a heavy labor prison and to capital punishment.

 At the time, Kaunas had a Jewish population of 35,000–40,000, about one quarter of the city's total population.
 Jews made up much of the city's commercial, artisan, and professional sectors.
 Kaunas was a centre of Jewish learning, and the yeshiva in Slobodka (Vilijampolė) was one of Europe's most prestigious institutes of higher Jewish learning.
 Kaunas had a rich and varied Jewish culture.
 There were almost 100 Jewish organizations, 40 synagogues, many Yiddish schools, 4 Hebrew high schools, a Jewish hospital, and scores of Jewish-owned businesses.
 It was also an important Zionist centre.

+As a result of the local government elections in 1919, 30 Poles, 22 Jews, 12 Lithuanians, 6 Germans and 1 Russian were elected to the 71-person Kaunas City Council.

+At that time, Kaunas also had a large Polish minority, which by 1919 constituted a majority (42%, compared to 31% for Jews and 16% for Lithuanians).
+Poles had their own schools, sports clubs (Sparta Kaunas), and press.
+However, the Lithuanian authorities at the time were chauvinistic and blocked the development of both the Polish and Jewish minorities.
+In 1923, signs in Polish were banned, and in the following years, schools were closed and sports clubs, were banned attacks and pogroms against the Polish population occurred (including in 1926 and 1930), which ended after 1938 when the Polish authorities issued an ultimatum to Lithuania.